TSKsmiley/AutoFlow/README.md

 There are now two ways to go installation or server deployment
 ## Development
-to run the site in development mode simply run
+To run the site in development mode simply run
 ```bash
 npm start
 ```
 the site should now be available on [localhost:3000](http://localhost:3000)
 ## Deployment
-to deploy the site start by building the project by running
+To deploy the site start by building the project by running
 ```bash
 npm run build
 ```